Categories

 component.
 Fortunately the use of party list

-systems, which do not directly elect MPs,
+systems, which do not directly elect MPs, would

-would appear to be unconstitutional (see next
+appear to be unconstitutional (see next

-paragraph) for electing either MHRs or
+paragraph) for electing either MHRs or senators

-senators to Australia's Federal Parliament and
+to Australia's Federal Parliament and – alone

-– alone among the Australian States – 4.
+among the Australian States – 4.

-MULTIPLE VACANCY SPECTRUM: PROPORTIONAL
+MULTIPLE VACANCY SPECTRUM: The

-Representation End: At
+Proportional Representation End:

-the proportional representation end of this
+At the proportional representation end of this

-spectrum are those systems, whether
+spectrum are those systems - whether

 transferable vote or non-transferable vote

-systems that provide, in electoral districts
+systems - that provide, in electoral districts

-electing five or more candidates as a group,
+electing five or more candidates as a group, for

-for the election of candidates with a
+the election of candidates with a significant

-significant degree of diversity able to
+degree of diversity able to represent,

-represent, collectively, some five-sixths of
+collectively, some five-sixths of the total

-the total number of voters.
-This end of the
+number of voters.

 The Winner-take-all

-End: At
+End: At the winner-take-all

 end of the spectrum are those systems, mostly

-like the two different majoritorian
+like the two different majoritarian

 systems above used for Australian Senate